-Stanford Health Care – ValleyCare's Cancer Program, in collaboration with the Stanford Health Care Regional Cancer Center at ValleyCare, combines the expertise of highly trained and experienced physicians, as well as technological advancements, with ValleyCare's tradition of compassionate and personalized care.
+Stanford Health Care – ValleyCare's Cancer Program combines the expertise of highly trained and experienced physicians, as well as technological advancements, with Stanford Health Care – ValleyCare's tradition of compassionate and personalized care.

 Tri-Valley patients have easy access to an integrated center with caring and skilled professionals; the latest targeted treatment therapies, including radiation therapy and hematology; clinical trials; and up-to-date educational material in one convenient location.